aopsahl25/final_project/README.md

 ### Number Type Constraints

-LMQL also supports number type constraints, which restrict the data type of a generated variable, with the `INT` constraint.
+LMQL also supports number type constraints, which restrict the data type of a generated variable with the `INT` constraint.
+This guarantees that numbers stay within a valid range and can be used for further calculations in the program.

 For example:
 ```